 But Corgis are also very smart and have acute senses.
 Luckily for their owners, they know when barking is necessary and when it isn’t!

 #7 They might shed, but their coats are water-resistant!

 Corgis have one final quirk that might surprise you.
 They do shed quite a bit (twice a year), but their coats are water-resistant!
 So you can take your Corgi to the lake to swim, and he won’t get your car wet on the way home.

 The Corgi is a dynamic breed with all kinds of surprises.
-In terms of the shedding, as long as you brush their thick coats at least three times per week for ten minutes, you should be able to keep the shedding under control.
+Regarding the shedding, as long as you brush their thick coats at least three times per week for ten minutes, you should be able to keep the shedding under control.

-With its water-resistant coat, low center of gravity, powerful build, athletic prowess, loyalty and friendliness, a Corgi could even be a good companion for a child or novice dog owner.
-And its prolific history will give you a story to tell on a doggie play-date.
+With its water-resistant coat, low center of gravity, sturdy build, athletic prowess, loyalty and friendliness, a Corgi could even be a good companion for a child or novice dog owner.
+And its rich history will give you a story to tell on a doggie play-date.